StefanScherer/panamax-vcloud/README.md

-# coreos-vcloud
+# panamax-vcloud

+This are some installation steps needed to spin up a [panamax.io](http://panamax.io) server in VMware vCloud.

-## Build OVA to upload into vCloud
+## Build CoreOS OVA to upload into vCloud
 See also https://coreos.com/docs/running-coreos/platforms/vmware/

+Download the latest stable release of CoreOS and convert it to OVA.

 ```bash
 ./coreos-vmx-to-ova.sh
 ```

-Upload OVA file to vCloud catalog.
+Upload OVA file to your vCloud catalog.

 ## Create vApp panamax

 Create a new vApp based on that catalog.
-Set disk size to eg. 40 GByte, RAM and CPUs as you need.
+Set disk size to eg. 40 GByte, 4 GB RAM and 4 CPUs.
 Power on the vApp.

 As it has no VMware Tools installed, the vCloud Director does not show you the IP address of the panamax machine.